-Although the calendar does not say winter yet, we are experiencing some very cold weather conditions.
+Although the calendar does not say winter yet, we are entering the season for cold weather conditions.
 Slips, trips, and falls happen year-round, but winter ice and snow create a more hazardous environment for this type of injury.

 Here are six simple tips to avoid slips, trips, and falls during the winter season: